 Pursuant to Article II of the Amended and Restated By-laws of the Company, each holder of Common Stock and securities exchangeable into Common Stock that vote with the Common Stock are entitled to one vote for each share of Common Stock held of record by such holder with respect to all matters to be voted on or consented to by our stockholders, except as may otherwise be required by applicable Nevada law.
 Unless the vote of a greater number or voting by classes is required by Nevada statute, the Company's Articles of Incorporation or its bylaws, in all matters other than the election of directors, the affirmative vote of a majority of the voting power of the capital stock (or securities exchangeable in accordance with their terms into capital stock of the Company) present in person or represented by proxy at the meeting and entitled to vote on the subject matter shall be the act of the shareholders.
-Furthermore, except as otherwise required by law, the Company's Articles of Incorporation or its bylaws, directors shall be elected by a plurality of the voting power of the capital stock of the Company) present in person or represented by proxy at the meeting and entitled to vote on the subject matter shall be in accordance with their terms into capital stock of the capital stock of the capital stock of the company's Articles of Incorporation or its bylaws, directors shall be elected by a plurality of the voting power of the capital stock of the Company) present in person or represented by proxy at the meeting and entitled to vote on the election of directors.
+Furthermore, except as otherwise required by law, the Company's Articles of Incorporation or its bylaws, directors shall be elected by a plurality of the voting power of the capital stock (or securities exchangeable in accordance with their terms into capital stock of the Company) present in person or represented by proxy at the meeting and entitled to vote on the election of directors.